Purchases made through links may earn us a small commission, at no extra cost to you.

 My Visit to Oshino Hakkai

-My first impression when I arrived at Oshino Hakkai was that it was quite touristy for a place of sacred ponds.
+My first impression when I arrived at Oshino Hakkai village was that it was quite touristy for a place of sacred ponds.

 Crowds walked the streets, popping in and out of shops then chatting with vendors selling produce and other treats.
 Groups of people gathered around the popular Wakuike pond, enthusiastically watching fish swim in the clear waters.